huettig-rompf-marketing/wordpress-snippets-plugin/README.md

 This will overwrite the `property zip` set inside your snippet settings.
 You can do that as well using an attribute: `[hur-snippet property-zip="60503"]`, however the JSON configuration always takes precedence.

+### Programmatic configuration

+The plugin provides some programmatic configuration options:

+#### HUR_WEBHUB_PROXY_URL

+You can define this constant in your wp-config.php to set the url for the webhub proxy that will be forced on all sites inside your network.
+By setting this option all input options for the proxy url in the backend will be disabled.

+e.g: ```define('HUR_WEBHUB_PROXY_URL', 'https://example.org/webhub-proxy/');```

 ## Installation

 You can install this plugin in two ways: